MIT-Emerging-Talent/ET6-practice-code-review/collaboration/group_norms.md

 3. **Supportive Environment**

    - We will foster an atmosphere where personal challenges that affect
-   - attendance can
+   - attendance can be openly shared.
-   be openly shared.
+   - We will foster an atmosphere where personal challenges that affect attendance can be openly shared.
    - We will work together to find individual solutions.
    If someone has difficulty understanding an assignment:
      - They are encouraged to consult the materials shared by Evan and search online